chavikothari2711/MilanSilkMills-Ecom/README.md

 # MilanSilkMills-Ecom

 Welcome to the MilanSilkMills-Ecom repository!
-This project is an e-commerce website for Milan Silk Mills, showcasing their range of premium silk products.
+This project is an e-commerce website for Milan Silk Mills, showcasing its range of premium silk products.
 This README provides an overview of the project, how to set it up, and how to contribute.

 ## Table of Contents